aryavedha/devops/shortwaylearn-devsecops-topics.md

 In DevOps terms — it’s automated, continuous, and auditable patch management built into your CI/CD and infrastructure pipelines

-PCI patching in DevOps = automating OS, dependency, and container security updates within 30 days of release, validating via scanning, and storing logs as audit evidence.
+PCI patching in DevOps = automating OS, dependency, and container security updates within 30 days of release, validating via scanning, and storing logs as audit evidence

 ---